rafgger/langchain/README.md

 # 🚀 Langchain Notebook Setup

-This project demonstrates how to use Langchain and OpenAI to automatically break down a complex question into multiple sub-questions using a Jupyter notebook (lang.ipynb).
+This project demonstrates how to use Langchain and OpenAI in Jupyter notebooks for two main workflows:

+- **lang.ipynb**: Automatically break down a complex question into multiple sub-questions using a Pydantic model and a system prompt.
+- **RAG-lang.ipynb**: Retrieval-Augmented Generation (RAG) workflow, where the LLM answers a question using relevant context retrieved from a set of documents.

+### lang.ipynb: Sub-question Decomposition
 It leverages a **Pydantic model** to enforce structured output (a list of sub-questions), and uses a **system prompt** together with an actual question (e.g., "What are the main components of an LLM-powered autonomous agent system?") to instruct the LLM to decompose the query into actionable sub-tasks.

 **What does the code do?**